Deployment Process

 git commit -m "US-1234: SD-WAN site setup form and provisioning"

-Step 5: Create the installation artifact
+Step 5: Create the deployment artifact

 tsm package artifact SDWAN --target-env test